gpageot/JenkinsUE4/Documentation/P4_TIPS.md

 # P4 tips

-List of usefull setup and commands for perforce
+List of useful setup and commands for perforce

 ## P4 workspace

 In P4v, menu "Connection > Edit Current workspace > Advanced >", I find the following option to be useful:

 	Modtime
 	Rmdir
 	On submit "Don't submit unchanged files"